sohivansh/UniPlace/README.md

-after cloning , while in the parent directory , go to terminal and run npm install mongodb express cors
+after cloning , while in the parent directory , go to terminal and run the command: npm install mongodb express cors